OliverMa1/DT-synth/README.md

 (respectively libz3.dll) to the ./lib directory.

 Additional prerequisites are a C++ compiler and C++ runtime environment.
 Use "sudo apt-get install build-essential" on Linux to install the prerequisites.
-On Windows install MinGW or GNUWin32 and add respective make command to the environment variables.
+On Windows install MinGW or GNUWin32.

 Compiling the prototype
 -----------------------

-The sources of the prototype contains a MAKEFILE.
-To compile the sources, change into the directory containing the MAKEFILE and execute the command "make".
+The sources of the prototype contains a makefile.
+To compile the sources, change into the directory containing the makefile and execute the command "make".

 Running the prototype